Sound effects have been used in cartoons since the early days of cinema.

 Cartoons are as old as film itself.
 Animated shorts would play on the screen before the movie or during intermission.
 There was an orchestra to play the music that went along with the mood set by the images.

-The percussion section would try to enhance the cartoon by creating sounds while it played.
-They would knock on wood when a character would knock on a door.
-They would crash cymbals when someone fell.
+The percussion section tried to enhance the cartoon by creating sounds while it played.
+They would knock on wood when a character knocked on a door and crash cymbals when someone fell.

 Walt Disney released Steamboat Willie in 1928.
 It was the first time that recorded audio played simultaneously with the cartoon.
-The music and the sound effects were all there and gave the orchestra a break.
+The music and sound effects were all there, giving the orchestra a break.

 Why Are Sound Effects Used?